Your manuscript is almost ready!

 So your book is written and your being on this page suggests you realise the importance of a good and thorough independent review of your book before you think about publishing.

-When you are writing your book, developing the plot and building your characters you can, of course, get too close to it.
-You know exactly why the hero disliked someone who turned out to be one of the bad guys but perhaps that really important point isn’t totally obvious to the reader?
+When you are writing your book, developing the plot and building your characters you can get too close to it.
+You know exactly why the hero disliked someone who turned out to be one of the bad guys but perhaps that important point isn’t obvious to the reader?
 Maybe there’s an element of your plot or story or narrative that needs further explanation or it’s not quite in sync with the rest of the book.

 In a non-fiction book the danger is that you know what you’re talking about but maybe not everyone else does.
 These are just a few examples where every newly written book needs a pair of fresh and, most importantly, independent eyes.